zephir-lang/zephir/README.md

 ===============

-Zephir - Ze(nd Engine) Ph(p) I(nt)r(mediate) - is a high level language that eases the creation and maintainability of C-extensions for PHP.
+Zephir - Ze(nd Engine) Ph(p) I(nt)r(mediate) - is a high level language that eases the creation and maintainability of extensions for PHP.
 Zephir extensions are exported to C code that can be compiled and optimized by major C compilers such as gcc/clang/vc++.
 Functionality is exposed to the PHP language.
-Zephir aims for near full interoperability with existing PHP code.

 Main features: